Medical Board Attorney

 But no matter what you do, do not make the mistake of failing to respond on time.
 Read the instructions carefully, comply with them fully, choose your wording wisely, and leave yourself a comfortable window of time before the response deadline.

-Common Mistakes When Answering an Administrative Complaint
+Common Mistakes When Answering a Complaint of this nature

 Dealing with a medical license complaint (or even thinking about it) can be emotionally daunting.
 When emotions get the best of you, or if you fail to fully appreciate the gravity of the situation, it’s easy to make mistakes.